Current Market Trends

 Currency: Singapore Dollar (SGD)

-A 2016 report published by Lancet medical journal places Singapore in the top ranks for global healthcare, along with Iceland and Sweden.
+A 2016 report published by The Lancet medical journal places Singapore in the top ranks for global healthcare, along with Iceland and Sweden.
+Singapore also took top position in progress towards the health-related UN Sustainable Development Goals and in the Global Innovation Index 2017.
 Singapore has achieved world-class standards in healthcare and according to the World Health Organization (WHO), Singapore’s healthcare system ranks sixth globally and offers the fourth best healthcare infrastructure in the world.
 It also serves as the healthcare and medical hub of the region and offers Asia’s best healthcare system.
-In 2014, a Bloomberg report ranked Singapore first for most efficient healthcare system out of 51 countries while the Economist Intelligence Unit (EIU) ranked Singapore second in the world for best healthcare outcomes.
+Singapore ranked second in the Bloomberg Healthcare Efficiency Index 2016 and is increasingly acknowledged for having achieved excellent healthcare outcomes at modest costs.
+The Economist Intelligence Unit (EIU) ranked Singapore second in the world for best healthcare outcomes.
 Among its ASEAN peers, Singapore spends the most annually in healthcare on a per capita basis.

-Demand for state of the art medical technologies is also expected to grow as Singapore strengthens its reputation as the region’s healthcare hub and center for healthcare excellence offering first class healthcare delivery systems and facilities to both its resident population and the international patient market.
+Demand for state of the art medical technologies is also expected to grow as Singapore strengthens its reputation as the region’s healthcare hub, and as a center for healthcare excellence offering first class healthcare delivery systems and facilities to both its resident population and the international patient market.

 Singapore serves as a showcase for healthcare delivery and medical technology and is considered the gateway to the regional economies of South East Asia.
 The three key healthcare strategies Singapore is pursuing are clinical research, improving long-term care and moving towards more sophisticated care.